jairamc/kafka-intro/slides/kafka-intro.md

   - Low-Level - Explicit offset tracking

 note:
-If all the consumer instances have the same consumer group, then the records will effectively be load balanced over the consumer instances.
-If all the consumer instances have different consumer groups, then each record will be broadcast to all the consumer processes.
-Partitions are divided equally amongst the consumer instances.
+Same consumer group, records load balanced across consumers instances Different consumer groups, then its a broadcast Partitions are divided equally amongst the consumer instances.
 If instances join/leave a consumer group, the partitions are re-divided.

 ---